Indonesia’s new capital Nusantara draws more investor interest after Prabowo presidential win

 “We want to see the locals better off and not worse off,” he added.

 Nusantara plans to be sustainable and high-tech, which will take various forms in its infrastructure.
-Buildings, for instance, will be required to be smart and green – the very first standards of such kind in the country.
+Buildings, for instance, will be required to be smart and green – the first standards of this kind in the country.

 Planning a city from the ground up has also allowed Indonesia to align itself with international goals related to climate change, sustainable development goals and biodiversity conservation, said Mr Bambang.